NGC vs. PCGS: Which Is the Best Option for Coin Grading?

 What Is NGC?

-NGC offers all of the same services as PCGS: coin authentication, grading, attribution (of errors or special varieties), and conservation.
+NGC offers all the same services as PCGS: coin authentication, grading, attribution (of errors or special varieties), and conservation.
 The NGC website similarly includes an extensive price guide of U.S. coins and world coins.

 Pros and Cons of NGC